PrestaShop/community-theme-16/README.md

 We have added a couple of options to `package.json` file, which you can change:

 ```
-themeName            // Specifies theme directory and name, used to collect theme files during build process
+themeName            // Specifies theme directory and name, used to collect files during build process

 themeModulePrefix    // Affects which theme modules are compiled and included to theme archive